 - Buying a gold necklace/a diamond ring or a beautiful present for your wife on her birthday (Just like a loving husband would do).

-- Or any other of your short term goals for that matter…and the list goes on…
+- Or any of your other short term goals for that matter…and the list goes on…

-So, firstly you have to make yourself clear that short term goals are the ones which you want to achieve in a shorter duration.These can be met only if you have some money parked in short term investments.
+So, firstly you have to make yourself clear that short term goals are the ones which you want to achieve in a shorter duration.
+And, these can be met only if you have some money parked in short term investments.

-Short term investment plans should give you flexibility to withdraw your funds in the shorter period.
-Also, it should be easier for you to convert them into cash as and when required.
-So, short term investment plans help to attain your short term goals in an effective manner, wherein there is an easy facility to convert your investments to cash.
+Further, your Short term investment plans should give you flexibility to withdraw funds in the shorter period.
+This means, it should be easier for you to convert them into cash as and when required.
+So, short term investment plans help to attain your short term goals in an effective and meaningful manner, wherein there is an easy facility to convert your investments to cash.

-Through this blog post, we will be highlighting 7 Short term Investment options comprising of both risk free and risky options, for you to choose from.
+Hence, we shall be highlighting 7 Short term Investment options comprising of both risk free and risky options, for you to choose from.

 Keep reading further to know the details…

 Explore all the investment options, select the one that fits in your Financial portfolio and make it the best for you.
 Individual preferences may differ based on your financial goals.
 You and your friend might have different financial goals to achieve and hence your short term investment choice may vary.

 This is a bit lengthy post, so just grab yourself a cup of tea or coffee to accompany you and keep adding to your knowledge…

 1. Savings Bank Account:

 The simplest and the easiest way is to keep your money in a Savings Bank Account.
 The biggest advantage of putting your money in a Savings Account is that there is zero risk percentage.
 The returns may not be so high but it is a highly liquid investment.
 You can get ready cash as and when need arises.

-Moreover, with facilities like net banking and ATM cards you can easily access your money anywhere and any time.
+Moreover, with facilities like net banking, ATM cards, and quick online services you can easily access your money anywhere and any time.
 Public sector banks normally have low minimum balance requirement as compared to private sector banks.
 But, as far as customer service is concerned, private banks generally win the race.

 Banks usually provide interest ranging from 4% to 6% on such saving accounts.
 Interest is credited quarterly or annually into your savings account as per the bank rules.

 As per Section 80TTA of Income Tax Act, an Individual and HUF can claim a deduction of upto Rs.10000 on interest earned.
 The Interest on your saving account in excess of Rs.10000 shall be taxable as “Income from Other Sources” at the prevailing tax slabs.
-This deduction is over and above the Tax deduction U/s 80 C that is restricted to Rs.1.5 lakhs.
+This deduction is over and above the Tax deduction U/s 80C that is restricted to Rs.1.5 lakhs.

-2. Short term Fixed Deposits (FDs):
+2. Short Term Fixed Deposits (FDs):

-Keeping your surplus money in the form of Fixed Deposits has also been a common practice since ages.You can give your money to the bank for a specific period ranging from few days to 10 years.
+So, how you invest money in fixed deposits?
+You can give your money to the bank for a specific period ranging from few days to 10 years.
 The amount will yield a fixed rate of interest ranging from 7-8% depending upon the bank scheme and duration of FD.
 Banks usually provide FD investors with high interest rates than a regular saving accounts.

 But, one thing you have to be clear about is that Fixed deposits are not inflation beating instruments.
 The FD interest rates of 7-8% that you hear about are pre tax rates.
 Banks deduct TDS on Fixed Deposits where the interest exceeds Rs.40,000 per year (Rs.50,000 for senior citizens).
 Earlier this TDS limit used to be Rs.10,000 only.

-It is normally a good investment option for Senior citizens who hesitate to take any risk.
+Fixed Deposit is normally a good investment option for Senior citizens who hesitate to take any risk.
 Moreover, now you can book as well as redeem FDs online and prevent yourself from the hassle of standing in long queues in the bank.
 As and when you redeem an FD online, you get the amount credited to your savings account.

 You can also opt for Tax saving FDs that will give you tax benefits as well.
 But, tax saving FDs are for a minimum of 5 years so if you have to meet your short term goals, these might not be the perfect fit for you.

 To have a deeper insight on tax saving FDs you can refer: Tax Saving FD -one of the popular tax saving option!

-3. Short term Mutual Funds:
+3. Short Term Mutual Funds:

 In India many people are still reluctant to invest in mutual funds.
-But, it is a good short term investment option if you are ready to take some risk and chose to diversify your funds.
+But, it can prove to be a good short term investment option if you are ready to take some risk and chose to diversify your funds.

 Mutual funds are instruments that pool in savings of various investors to invest them in shares, debt securities, money market securities etc.

 In simple words, Mutual funds further invest your money in:

 - Debt Instruments – Debt Mutual Funds.